low-skill-dev/rest2wg/README.md

     PublicKey = 3CTcRIiXHORtMLdYJ0F1AqsQITiH6WEPXZxHjuMgqDY=
     AllowedIPs = 0.0.0.0/0
     Endpoint = YOUR.SERVER.IP.ADDRESS:51850

-If you want to use authorization you need to leave REST2WG_ALLOW_NOAUTH unset (false is the default value).
+#### If you want to use authorization
+You need to leave REST2WG_ALLOW_NOAUTH unset (false is the default value).
 Then generate the key and its hash.
 You can [open this url](https://dotnetfiddle.net/ldbnVB), click 'Run' and copy generated key-hash pair or run [this code](ApiKeyGenerator/Program.cs) on your machine locally.
 You will get the next output:

     Key base64 (for client):
     zXCzMDwZt/bMTrT+rt08cH6XH+ut61LJRKEa+OLRJEMgegUv4HLxp9sB1+FnKJYkImn7Sh64eDRs1PtwV5ptmQ==